wp-plugins/shareyourcart/readme.txt

 It's that easy!

 == Frequently Asked Questions ==
-Please check out our [support forums](http://shareyourcart.uservoice.com "ShareYourCart Support Forums")
+Please check out our [support forums](http://shareyourcart.uservoice.com "ShareYourCart Support Forums").
+This is also the place where you can submit your suggestions.

 == Screenshots ==